atikh/MDPySPN/README.md

 ```bash
 Total_Dimensions = ['time', 'energy', 'waste']
 ```
+The "time" dimension must always be listed first in the Total_Dimensions list and must be explicitly named "Time" (case-sensitive).

 Formally, the class of SPNs that can be modeled using *PySPN* is defined as: